-Since the installation of the Northwest Well, water-level trends for the Northwest Well area have been different that those observed at the City Well Field area due to differences in pumping quantities, proximity to recharge from the Santa Fe River, geologic conditions, and distribution of regional pumping.
+Since the installation of the Northwest Well, water-level trends for the Northwest Well area have been different than those observed at the City Well Field area due to differences in pumping quantities, proximity to recharge from the Santa Fe River, geologic conditions, and distribution of regional pumping.
+Thus, these areas are discussed separately in the sub-sections below.